 Certificate (specify):

-Certificate of accreditation from Commission on Accreditation of Rehabilitation Facilities The Council on Quality and Leadership (CQL) or applicable waiver or such accreditation a DDSD.
+Certificate of accreditation from Commission on Accreditation of Rehabilitation Facilities (CARF) or The Council on Quality and Leadership (CQL) or applicable waiver or such accreditation approved by DDSD.

 Other Standard (specify):

 Have a current business license issued by the state, county or city government.

 Training in accordance with DDSD - DDW Service Standards

-Quality Improvement (QI) strategies as required per the DDW Standards and DDW Provid Agreement. er
+Quality Improvement (QI) strategies as required per the DDW Standards and DDW Provider Agreement.

 Verification of Provider Qualifications Entity Responsible for Verification:

 DOH/DDSD

 Frequency of Verification:

-Prior to the approval of the initial provider agreement, and at least every three (3) years up Providers under DOH sanctions may be required to submit provider renewal applications in frequently.
+Prior to the approval of the initial provider agreement, and at least every three (3) years upon renewal Providers under DOH sanctions may be required to submit provider renewal applications more frequently.

+Annandia C. Doutioinant Sauriaga

-Appendix C: Participant Services
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-C-1/C-3: Provider Specifications for Service
+C-1/C-3: Frovider Specifications for Service

 Service Type: Statutory Service Service Name: Community Integrated Employment

 Provider Category: Agency Provider Type:

 Individual Community Integrated Employment

 Provider Qualifications License (specify):

 Certificate (specify):

-Certificate of accreditation from Commission on Accreditation of Rehabilitation Facilities (CARF) or The Council on Quality and Leadership (CQL) or applicable waiver of such accreditation approved by DDSD.
+Certificate of accreditation from Commission on Accreditation of Rehabilitation Facilities (CARF) or

+The Council on Quality and Leadership (CQL) or applicable waiver of such accreditation approved by

+DDSD.